ring630/pyaedt_toolkit/README.md

 This script demonstrates an automated workflow to extract and visualize power tree.
 The input file can be either EDB or tel netlist.
 There are two classes

-1, class PowerTree takes EDB as input
+1, class PowerTreeSchematic takes tel netlist as input.

-2, class PowerTreeSchematic takes tel netlist as input.
+2, class PowerTree takes EDB as input.

 # 2.1, PowerTreeTel exmaple